nhanwei/nhanwei.github.io/_posts/2019-03-05-broken-comb-data-science.md

 ## 4. Run-through of DS skills and tools

-**<center>A non-exhaustive list off the top of my head.
+**<center>A high level and non-exhaustive list off the top of my head.
 TAKE NOTE: You are NOT expected to know everything to get started. </center>**

 * **Mathematics**
     * Linear Algebra
     * Calculus
 * **Statistics**
-    * Probability theories
+    * Probability
     * Hypothesis testing
     * Sampling
 * **Coding**
-    * Python: scikit-learn, gensim, stanfordNLP, keras, lightGBM, pandas, numpy, dask, matplotlib, plotly, etc
-    * R: caret, randomforest, lubridate, dplyr, data.table, readr, plotly, ggplot, etc
-    * Tensorflow/PyTorch
+    * Python or R
 * Data Infrastructure/tools
-    * ETL, Hadoop, mapreduce, SQL databases, MongoDB, Neo4J, Apache Spark, Apache Pig, Apache Kafka, Apache Cassandra, Kubernetes, Docker, Cloud(AWS, MS Azure, GCP)
+    * Databases, data processing tools, etc.
 * Machine Learning
-    * Pre-preprocessing, overfitting, model evaluation, model selection, bias-variance tradeoff, etc.
-    * Check out the sections and subsections <a href="https://scikit-learn.org/stable/user_guide.html">here</a> :)
+    * Supervised and Unsupervised learning: See <a href="https://scikit-learn.org/stable/user_guide.html">here</a> :)
-    * Deep Learning: CNN, RNN, ANN, Transfer Learning, etc.
-    * Reinforcement Learning: Off-policy, on-policy, SARSA, Q-learning, function approximation
     * Applications: Natural Language Processing, Computer Vision, Graph Networks, Recommender Systems, etc.
 * Soft Skills
     * How to explain algorithms to a layman